FauveNoir/einstein-puzzle/README.md

 The general syntaxe to manage informative groups is `<s [v|h]<number>`.
 The `v` prefix is for vertical informative group and the `h` for horizontal informative group, it is immediatly followed by the number of the group in his range.

 ###Arrow mode
 For all the actions bellow, the user can get an preview effects and all relations with arrows.
+He can activate or desactivate it at anny moment by pressing <kbd>F7</kbd>.

 ##Screenshot
 ###Action’s suggestion